sesamechicken/cmm_kb/README.md

+###App
-Test KB app in ruby on rails.
-By me.
+Proof of concept knowledgebase app in ruby on rails.

+- Editor is EpicEditor for using markdown syntax